rohit3481/Insurance-Charges-Predictor/README.md

 Model Evaluation
 ```

-The resulting model, preprocessor, metrics, and diagnostic plots are stored in the configured artifact locations.

----

-## 🌐 Run the Streamlit Application
+## 🌐 Run the Streamlit Application Locally

-Start the application with:

 ```bash
 streamlit run streamlit_app/app.py
 ```

-Then open the local Streamlit URL shown in the terminal.

----
+For the easiest experience, use the **Live Demo** link at the top of this README.

 ## 🛠️ Technology Stack